tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 Minification can compact the variable name, but you can't remove the brackets.

-Again, this is another great example of where Svelte tries to generate a compact JavaScript output.
+Again, this is another great example of where Svelte tries to generate compact JavaScript output.
 Svelte does not create the `dispose` array when there's only 1 event listener.

 ## Summary

 The Svelte syntax is a superset of HTML.

-When you write a Svelte component, the Svelte compiler analyses your code and generates an optimised JavaScript code output.
+When you write a Svelte component, the Svelte compiler analyses your code and generates optimised JavaScript code output.

 The output can be divided into 3 segments: